Xtraball/SiberianCMS-Doc/docs/customization/template.md

 &nbsp;

-Below is the complete and minimal required structure for an icon pack
+Below is the complete and minimal required structure for a template pack

 ```raw
 TemplateAwesome.zip